mahnooshshd/extract_method/README.md

-# Method Refactoring
+# Extract Method

-Method Refactoring is a python implementation of an automated code refactoring tool for refactoring long method code smell.
+Extract Method is a python implementation of an automated code refactoring tool for refactoring long method code smell.
 ## Install requirements

 ```bash